top of page

 What matters is how you respond.

 The patients who do best are not the ones who never feel pain.
-They are the ones who pay attention, who stay engaged with the process, and who trust their care team enough to ask questions when something feels off.
+They are the ones who pay attention, stay engaged with the process, and trust their care team enough to ask questions when something feels off.